avinashxx3/Sudoku-Pair-Solver-and-Generator/README.md

    - pip install python-sat

-   To compile and run the given python file, use the following command in command line within the given folder �
+   To compile and run the given python file, use the following command in command line within the given folder.

    - python gen_sud.py k